Supermagnum/Supermorse-server/README.md

 build\bin\Release\murmur.exe -c config\mumble-server.ini
 ```

+The server uses port 64738 by default.
+If you want to allow connections from outside your local network, you'll need to set up port forwarding in your router to forward this port to your server.

 Command-line options:
 - `-c, --config <file>`: Specify the configuration file to use
 - `-d, --database <file>`: Specify the database file to use